m-ahmed-anwer/super-duper-memory/README.md

 The Recipe Tracker App is your digital cookbook, letting you:

-- View recipes in an elegant card format.
+- View recipes in an elegant card and table format.
 - Add, Edit, Delete, and Refresh recipes with ease.

 This app simplifies your cooking process, saving time while keeping your favorite recipes just a click away.